Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

    - **API_VERSION:** This version ensures that you are converting the dataset to CU Preview.2.
 No changes are needed here.

 ## How to Locate Your Document Field Extraction Dataset for Migration
-To migrate your Document Field extraction dataset from AI Foundry, please follow the steps below:
+To migrate your Document Field Extraction dataset from AI Foundry, please follow the steps below:
 1. On the bottom left of your Document Field Extraction project page, please select "Management Center."
     ![Alt text](assets/management-center.png "Management Center")
 2. Now on the Management Center page, please select "View All" from the Connected Resources section.